Nicolas Bourbaki

-The group's name derives from the 19th century French general Charles-Denis Bourbaki, who had a career of successful military campaigns before suffering a dramatic loss in the Franco-Prussian War.
+The group's name derives from the 19th-century French general Charles-Denis Bourbaki, who had a career of successful military campaigns before suffering a dramatic loss in the Franco-Prussian War.
 The name was therefore familiar to early 20th-century French students.
 Weil remembered an ENS student prank in which an upperclassman posed as a professor and presented a "theorem of Bourbaki"; the name was later adopted.

 The Bourbaki group holds regular private conferences for the purpose of drafting and expanding the Éléments.
 Topics are assigned to subcommittees, drafts are debated, and unanimous agreement is required before a text is deemed fit for publication.
 Although slow and labor-intensive, the process results in a work which meets the group's standards for rigour and generality.
 The group is also associated with the Séminaire Bourbaki, a regular series of lectures presented by members and non-members of the group, also published and disseminated as written documents.
 Bourbaki maintains an office at the ENS.

 Nicolas Bourbaki was influential in 20th-century mathematics, particularly during the middle of the century when volumes of the Éléments appeared frequently.
 The group is noted among mathematicians for its rigorous presentation and for introducing the notion of a mathematical structure, an idea related to the broader, interdisciplinary concept of structuralism.
 Bourbaki's work informed the New Math, a trend in elementary math education during the 1960s.
 Although the group remains active, its influence is considered to have declined due to infrequent publication of new volumes of the Éléments.
-However, since 2012 the group has published four new (or significantly revised) volumes, the most recent in 2023 (treating spectral theory).
-Moreover, at least three further volumes are under preparation.
+However, since 2012 the group has published five new (or significantly revised) volumes, the most recent in 2026 (two new chapters on topological vector spaces).
+Moreover, at least two further volumes have been indicated to be in preparation.